magic-script/magic-script-components/docs/Platform.md

 ## Description

-The Audio component allows you to play audio resources and 3D sound effects.
-It supports spatialization and basic controls - such as stop and start - using WAV, MP3, and OGG format files. _Loaded file_ and _Streamed file_ audio components require an audio resource, which is the audio file you want to play.
+The Platform component allows you to get information about platform your app runs.

 ## Example